Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/README.md

 # Containerized-Video-Streaming-For-Edge-Computing

+Brace yourself, this may take a while to read.

 **INTRODUCTION**

 In this project, we will deploy a containerized CDN (Content Delivery Network) Edge node in order to study how to dynamically allocate resources (memory, CPU...) between CDPs (Content Delivery Provider), such as Netflix, Amazon Prime, etc.